Information Lifecycle Management (ILM)

 - Snippet from Wikipedia: Information lifecycle management

-Information Lifecycle Management (ILM) refers to strategies for administering storage systems on computing devices.ILM is the practice of applying certain policies to effective information management.
-This practice originated from managing information in physical forms such as paper, microfilm, negatives, photographs, audio or video recordings and other assets.(Smith, 2024).
+Information lifecycle management is the practice of applying certain policies to effective information management.
+This practice originated from managing information in physical forms such as paper, microfilm, negatives, photographs, audio or video recordings, and other assets.

-ILM includes every phase of a "record" from its start to its end.
+ILM includes every phase of a "record" from its start to end.
 While it is generally applied to information that rises to the classic definition of a record (and thus related to records management), it applies to all informational assets.
 During its existence, information can become a record by being identified as documenting a business transaction or as satisfying a business need.
-In this sense, ILM has been part of the overall approach of enterprise content management.
+In this sense, ILM has been part of the overall approach to enterprise content management.

 In 2004, the Storage Networking Industry Association, on behalf of the information technology (IT) and information storage industries, attempted to assign a new broader definition to Information Lifecycle Management (ILM).
 A definition released in October of 2004 at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
 In this view, information is aligned with business processes through management policies and service levels associated with applications, metadata, information, and data.